Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 ## Advantages of database approach

-- **Program-data independence**: improved data accessibility, maintainability of application programs and reusability of existing data
+- **Data independence**: applications don't need to know about the physical level storage structures, which improves data accessibility, maintainability of the applications and reusability of existing data
 - **Effective access to data**: multiple users can access the data concurrently using a standard database language with both programmatic and interactive interfaces
 - **Data integrity**: integrity can be maintained by using user-defined integrity constraints
 - **Data security**: security restrictions can be applied on detailed level
 - **Coordination and standardisation**: centralised data administration eliminates redundancy and enforces standards
-- **Increased application development productivity**: standard database language simplifies programming and provides portability
+- **Increased application development productivity**: standard database language simplifies the development of applications and provides portability

 ---

 ## Functions of a DBMS

 - The most fundamental function of DBMS is **data storage and data retrieval and update operations**
-- This function should be provided in such a way that the physical level storage structures are completely hidden from the user, which enables program-data independence
+- This function should be provided in such a way that the physical level storage structures are completely hidden from the user, which enables data independence
 - Other important functions of a DBMS are:
   - Integrity services
   - Transaction support